This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Severe abdomen or rectal pain

-Manage or prevent constipation:
+Manage and prevent constipation:

 - Give your child liquids as directed.
 Liquids help keep your child's bowel movements soft.
 Ask how much liquid to give your child each day and which liquids are best for him.
 Your child may need to drink more liquids than usual.
 Limit sports drinks, soda, and other caffeinated drinks.